eperezcosano/hexagonal-grid/README.md

 <div style="text-align:center"><img src="https://eperezcosano.github.io/fb798448f4bb72e11b6f701141e6cf44/circumference.svg" alt="circumference" width="250"/></div>

-So each of its vertex intersects with the circumference.
-Starting that the center of the circumference is the point of origin _(0,0)_ we can easily calculate the most-right and most-left vertex are _(**r**,&nbsp;0)_ and _(-**r**,0)_ respectively, however, what are the positions of the rest of the points?
+So each of its vertexes intersects with the circumference.
+Drawing from the premise that the center of the circumference is the point of origin _(0,0)_ we can easily calculate the most-right and most-left vertex are _(**r**,&nbsp;0)_ and _(-**r**,0)_ respectively, however, what are the positions of the rest of the points?
 Here is where trigonometry comes into play.

-Given any equilateral triangle, the following trigonometric functions applies:
+Given any right triangle, the following trigonometric functions applies:

 <div style="text-align:center"><img src="https://eperezcosano.github.io/e1a78d00b463587772f7a422cd9cc181/trigo.svg" alt="trigonometry" width="250"/></div>

 It is very useful to know any side of the triangle if you know one of its other sides and the angle it forms.
 For this case, the angle formed by each vertex with the horizontal axis is equal by dividing the circumference by the number of sides (360º&nbsp;/&nbsp;6&nbsp;=&nbsp;**60º**) and we also know that the hypotenuse is equal to the radius of the circumference **r**.
 From the first equation we can say that a&nbsp;=&nbsp;c&nbsp;*&nbsp;sinα and b&nbsp;=&nbsp;c&nbsp;*cosα.
-In resume, putting altogether the second vertex coordinates are _(**rcos60º**,**rsin60º**)_.
+In summary, putting altogether the second vertex coordinates are _(**rcos60º**,**rsin60º**)_.

 ![](https://eperezcosano.github.io/e54179cfce3b7e01ada66b0ee7d3beb4/trigo2.svg)

 Then the rest comes as a multiple of 60º as 120º, 180º, 240º, 300º and 360º which is equal to 0º again.
-Notice that the most-right and most-left vertex coincide what we have expected due to sin0º = 0, cos0º = 1, cos180º = -1 and sin0º = 0.
-These are the resulting vertex:
+Notice that the most-right and most-left vertex coincide with what we have expected due to sin0º = 0, cos0º = 1, cos180º = -1 and sin0º = 0.
+These are the resulting vertexes:

 ![](https://eperezcosano.github.io/8124cf09214dbaf0e8a7b3bacaab141b/trigo3.svg)

-## First Step: An Hexagon
+## A Hexagon

 As this point we can start a new project to put in practice all we have seen.
-In a **index.html** file we set the minimum required fields for an HTML canvas:
+In an **index.html** file we set the minimum required fields for a HTML canvas:

 ```html
 <!DOCTYPE HTML>